30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 Self-host for full data control.
 When collecting sensitive financial data, keeping it on your own infrastructure removes third-party risk.
 Formbricks supports self-hosting so income survey data never leaves your servers.

 Each question below includes recommended answer options and a usage note.
-Customize the bracketed text for your specific context.
 Every income question should be optional with a "Prefer not to say" escape.

 1. What is your approximate annual household income before taxes?